Search the website

 • External insulation (approximately 30% higher than 2025 Building Regulations standards) to reduce energy demand

-• Heat recovery ventilation system to recover 75 - 90% of waste heat from ventilation
+• Mechanical ventilation heat recovery system (MVHR) to recover 75 - 90% of waste heat from ventilation

 • Air Source Heat Pump (ASHP) to provide low carbon heating source